senzing-garage/knowledge-base/HOWTO/quickstart-macos.md

 ## Identify Senzing project

-1. :pencil2: Specify the location of the Senzing project on the host system.
+1. :pencil2: In the Mac Terminal, specify the location of the Senzing project on the host system.
    Example:

     ```console